writememe/blog.danielteycheney.com/content/posts/sot-series-business-alignment.md

 ## Conclusion

+Whilst the challenges are numerous and complex, hopefully this content and [other posts in this series](https://blog.danielteycheney.com/tags/sot/) provide a starting point for discussion within your organisation.

 This concludes this post into exploring the correlation between the Source of Truth, business alignment and some of the barriers to it's adoption.

 Thank you for reading.